Group Testing: An Information Theory Perspective: Approximate recovery

-In many group testing situations, one might be satisfied with an estimate of the defective set $\Khat$ being very close to the true defective set $\K$, without demanding the exact recovery criterion we have considered throughout this survey.
-That is, while one would wish for the number of \emph{false negative items} $|\Khat^\comp \cap \K|$ and the number of \emph{false positive items} $|\Khat \cap \K^\comp|$ to be small.
-(Here and subsequently, we write $\K^\comp = \{1,\dotsc,n\} \setminus \K$.) it might not always be necessary for both to be zero.
+In many group testing situations, one might be satisfied with an estimate of the defective set $\Khat$ being `sufficiently close' to the true defective set $\K$, without demanding the exact recovery criterion we have considered throughout this survey.
+That is, it might suffice for the number of \emph{false negative items} $|\K \setminus \Khat|$ and the number of \emph{false positive items} $|\Khat \setminus \K|$ to be small, without them necessarily being zero.
 For example, when screening for diseases, a small number of false positives might lead to slightly more medical attention for those who did not need it, a cost which might be small compared to performing many more pooled tests.

 We briefly mention that moving to approximate recovery is known to significantly help under the zero-error recovery criterion, allowing one to break the $\Omega(k^2)$ barrier discussed in Section \ref{sec:zero-error} and instead use only $O(k \log n)$ tests, even in the presence of adversarial test errors \cite{cheraghchi2009noise}.
 In the following, we focus only on the small-error criterion.